SaimukundR/Cucumber7BDDProject2/README.md

 -    Then user should be logged in successfully

 ## Prerequisites
--Java JDK 8 or higher: Ensure that Java is installed.
+- Java JDK 8 or higher: Ensure that Java is installed.
--Maven: Install Maven for managing dependencies.
+- Maven: Install Maven for managing dependencies.
--WebDriverManager: The project uses WebDriverManager for handling browser drivers.
+- WebDriver Manager: The project uses WebDriverManager for handling browser drivers.
--Jenkins (for CI/CD integration)
+- Jenkins (for CI/CD integration)

 ## Future Enhancements
--Add additional test cases for different modules.
+- Add additional test cases for different modules.
--Implement parallel test execution.
+- Implement parallel test execution.
--Improve Jenkins pipeline for distributed testing.
+- Improve Jenkins pipeline for distributed testing.

 ## How to Contribute
--Fork the repository.
+- Fork the repository.
--Create a new branch (git checkout -b feature/new-feature).
+- Create a new branch (git checkout -b feature/new-feature).
--Make your changes and commit (git commit -m 'Added new feature').
+- Make your changes and commit (git commit -m 'Added new feature').
--Push the branch (git push origin feature/new-feature).
+- Push the branch (git push origin feature/new-feature).
--Open a pull request.
+- Open a pull request.